lbo34/dataBar/content/post/2018-10-22-reading-notes-series-applied-predictive-modeling-section-3.md

 **Adding Predictors**

-Addition of predictors can be usefull in cases such as the coding of a categorical variable into "dummy variables" (It seems to correspond to what is sometime referred to as "One Hot Encoding").
-In such cases a categorical variables that can take 3 value is replaced by 2 variables coded between 0 and 1.
-The 3rd values corresponds to the two variables being equal to 0.
+Addition of predictors can be useful in cases such as the coding of a categorical variable into "dummy variables" (It seems to correspond to what is sometimes referred to as "One-Hot-Encoding").
+In such cases a categorical variable that can take 3 values is replaced by 2 variables coded between 0 and 1.
+The 3rd value corresponds to the two variables being equal to 0.

 **Binning Predictors**